Call Now Free Quote

 Before specifying any repointing mortar, the existing mortar must be assessed.
 A correct specification requires understanding what is already in the wall.

 Hardness.
 Press a steel tool against the mortar face.
 Lime mortar in good condition can be scratched or powdered without significant effort.
 Portland cement mortar resists with much greater hardness.
-Visibly deteriorating mortar - recessed, crumbling, or absent - typically indicates weathered lime, not a weak formulation.
+Visibly deteriorating mortar, recessed, crumbling, or absent, typically indicates weathered lime rather than a weak formulation.

 Friability.
 Remove a small piece from the joint interior.
 Lime mortar breaks apart with hand pressure and crumbles without sharp fracture lines.
 Portland cement mortar fractures more cleanly and resists hand pressure.